-Nonetheless, when applied to the skin, the allium can cause skin damage similar to a burn.
+Nonetheless, when applied to the skin, the allium can cause skin damage like a burn.

-Although even the application of raw garlic to the skin is considered mostly safe, it can cause severe skin irritation in some circumstances.
+Although even applying raw garlic to the skin is considered mostly safe, it can cause severe skin irritation in some circumstances.

 Although my vegetable consumption is not above average, garlic remains a staple in my kitchen.

 Because of the following range of beneficial effects, garlic is healthy:

 - Prevents dementia

 - Enhances athletic performance

 In addition, garlic’s sulfur compounds can even remove fungus and corns on the skin through topical application.

 Unlike many exotic fruits and pseudo-grains, garlic is a superfood everyone probably has in their pantry.

 If you put up with the possible body odors, you will not only live a healthy life, but according to studies, you will also paradoxically look more attractive.